Britain seals deal to regulate scandal-hungry press

 "The involvement of politicians undermines the fundamental principle that the press holds politicians to account," said Kirsty Hughes, its CEO.

+"Politicians have now stepped in as ringmaster and our democracy is tarnished as a result."

-But Hacked Off, a group representing the victims of newspaper behaviour, welcomed the deal.
+Hacked Off, a group representing the victims of newspaper behavior, welcomed the deal however.

 "This agreement among the three parties delivers a charter and a self-regulation system that will protect the public and protect freedom of speech at the same time.
 So I'm optimistic," Brian Cathcart, the group's executive director, told Reuters.